IRS Debt Resolution & Representation Services

 What is an IRS Offer-in-Compromise, and How Does the IRS Determine Who Qualifies?

-What is an IRS Offer-In-Compromise?
+What Is an IRS Offer-In-Compromise?

 How Does the IRS Determine Who Qualifies for an OIC?